Support from FASE's Education Technology Office

 For complete instructions on navigating between questions and booklets, review the Crowdmark guide: Grading navigation

-14. Return graded assessments to students
+14. Manage results of graded assessments

 Once all the booklets have been graded, you are able to share the grades with your students and export the grades to Quercus.